thinkinglabs/aws-iam-policy/README.md

 The primary reasons for creating the library were:

-- simplify the coding of resource policies for S3 Bucket, KMS Keys or Secrets Manager secrets as well as IAM identity policies programmatically that are created with the provisioning tool [Pulumi](https://www.pulumi.com/).
+- simplify the declaration of IAM identity policies as well as resource policies for S3 Bucket, KMS Keys or Secrets Manager secrets via coding that are created with the [Pulumi](https://www.pulumi.com/) provisioning tool.
 - simplify the unit testing of those policies and more specifically testing of single policy statements.